 The Coronavirus COVID-19 pandemic has changed the way both the government and its contractors do business.
 The CDC and other government entities are issuing new guidance which contractors must now follow while performing their contracts.
 Communication between the government Contracting Officer and the contractor is of utmost importance in ensuring the successful transition to a world where employees and others must be protected from the impact of a highly infectious, incurable, and deadly disease.

-M-20-18, the March 20, 2020 Office of Management and Budget (OMB), MEMORADUM TO THE HEADS OF EXECUTIVE DEPARTMENTS AND AGENCIES, is a rich source of guidance.
+M-20-18, the March 20, 2020 Office of Management and Budget (OMB), MEMORANDUM TO THE HEADS OF EXECUTIVE DEPARTMENTS AND AGENCIES, is a rich source of guidance.
 It is helpful for both government procurement officials and contractors in providing a general roadmap for how to navigate some of the new challenges in government contracting presented by the coronavirus COVID-19 pandemic.

 Fortunately, there is relief available to government contractors who must change their approaches to address the realities of this new world.
 The relief comes in many forms, including some of the old traditional remedies: REAs, contract extensions for excusable delays, government policies encouraging telework, SBA relief loans, and more.
 Your government contracts attorney can provide valuable assistance in unsnarling the legal requirements relating to the corona virus COVID-19 pandemic.